kinotio/drowser/README.md

 Import this reports inside of the studio to visualize all the metrics for main cases or each test case

+## Report

+The `drowser-reports.json` file provides a comprehensive overview of the test execution metrics and individual test case details.
+This file is generated after running your tests and can be used to analyze the results and performance of your test suite.

+### Report Structure

+- **Metrics**: High-level summary of the test execution.
+  - **Total Tests**: The total number of tests executed.
+  - **Passing Tests**: The number of tests that passed.
+  - **Failed Tests**: The number of tests that failed.
+  - **Test Coverage**: The percentage of code covered by the tests.
+  - **Average Test Duration**: The average time taken to execute the tests.
+  - **Flaky Tests**: The number of tests that are inconsistent in their results.

+- **Graphs**: Visual representation of the metrics over time.
+  - **Total Tests**: Monthly data showing the number of tests executed.
+  - **Passing Tests**: Monthly data showing the number of tests that passed.
+  - **Failed Tests**: Monthly data showing the number of tests that failed.
+  - **Test Coverage**: Monthly data showing the test coverage percentage.
+  - **Average Test Duration**: Monthly data showing the average test duration.
+  - **Flaky Tests**: Monthly data showing the number of flaky tests.

+- **Test Cases**: Detailed information about each test case executed.
+  - **ID**: Unique identifier for the test case.
+  - **Time**: Timestamp of when the test was executed.
+  - **Average Duration**: Average time taken for the test case.
+  - **Coverage**: Code coverage percentage for the test case.
+  - **Flaky**: Indicator if the test case is flaky.
+  - **Month of Test**: The month in which the test was executed.
+  - **Browser**: The browser used for the test execution.
+  - **Cases**: Array of individual test case results, each containing:
+    - **ID**: Unique identifier for the individual test.
+    - **Name**: The name of the test.
+    - **Status**: The result of the test execution (e.g., "passed", "failed").
+    - **Timestamp**: The exact time the test was executed.
+    - **Duration**: The time taken to execute the test.
+    - **Month of Test**: The month in which the test was executed.
+    - **Browser**: The browser used for the test execution.

+- **Metadata**: Additional information about the test execution.
+  - **Current Month**: The current month of the test execution.

+### Usage

+You can import the `drowser-reports.json` file into the [Drowser Studio](https://drowser.kinotio.io/) to visualize and analyze the metrics for each test case.
+This helps in identifying issues, understanding test coverage, and improving the overall quality of your test suite.

+For more details on how to use [Drowser Studio](https://drowser.kinotio.io/), refer to the [Drowser Studio Repository](https://github.com/kinotio/drowser-studio).

+> Note: The `Drowser Studio` is a community-driven project and is open-source.

 ## LICENSE

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.